-The presence of a Prohibited Substance or its Metabolites or Markers, and/or the Use or Attempted Use, Possession or Administration or Attempted Administration of a Prohibited Substance or Prohibited Method, shall not be considered an anti-doping rule violation if it is consistent with the provisions of a TUE granted in accordance with the International Standard for Therapeutic Use Exemptions.

-4.4.2 TUE Applications

-- 4.4.2.1 Athletes who are not International-Level Athletes shall apply to their National Anti-Doping Organization for a TUE.
-If the National Anti-Doping Organization denies the application, the Athlete may appeal exclusively to the national-level appeal body described in Article 13.2.2. - 4.4.2.2 Athletes who are International-Level Athletes shall apply to the FEI.
+- 4.4.1 The presence of a Prohibited Substance or its Metabolites or Markers, and/or the Use or Attempted Use, Possession or Administration or Attempted Administration of a Prohibited Substance or Prohibited Method, shall not be considered an anti-doping rule violation if it is consistent with the provisions of a TUE granted in accordance with the International Standard for Therapeutic Use Exemptions. - 4.4.2 TUE Applications - 4.4.2.1 Practitioners who are not International-Level Practitioners shall apply to their National Anti-Doping Organization for a TUE.
+If the National Anti-Doping Organization denies the application, the Practitioner may appeal exclusively to the appellate body described in Article 13.2.2.

+4.4.2.2 Practitioners who are International-Level Practitioners shall apply to IAF.
-4.4.3 TUE Recognition20

-- 4.4.3.1 Where the Athlete already has a TUE granted by their National Anti-Doping Organization pursuant to Article 4.4 of the Code for the substance or method in question and provided that such TUE has been reported in accordance with Article 5.5 of the International Standard for Therapeutic Use Exemptions, the FEI will automatically recognize it for purposes of international-level Competition without the need to review the relevant clinical information. - 4.4.3.2 If the FEI chooses to test an Athlete who is not an International-Level Athlete, the FEI must recognize a TUE granted to that Athlete by their National Anti-Doping Organization unless the Athlete is required to apply for recognition of the TUE pursuant to Articles 5.8 and 7.0 of the International Standard for Therapeutic Use Exemptions.

-4.4.4 TUE Application Process 21

-[[]Comment to Article 4.4.3: If the FEI refuses to recognize a TUE granted by a National Anti-Doping Organization only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
-Instead, the file should be completed and re-submitted to the FEI]
+- 4.4.3 TUE Recognition20 - 4.4.3.1 Where the Practitioner already has a TUE granted by their National Anti-Doping Organization pursuant to Article 4.4 of the Code for the substance or method in question and provided that such TUE has been reported in accordance with Article 5.5 of the International Standard for Therapeutic Use Exemptions, IAF will automatically recognize it for purposes of international-level Competition without the need to review the relevant clinical information. - 4.4.3.2 If IAF chooses to test a Practitioner who is not an International-Level Practitioner, IAF must recognize a TUE granted to that Practitioner by their National Anti-Doping Organization unless the Practitioner is required to apply for recognition of the TUE pursuant to Articles 5.8 and 7.0 of the International Standard for Therapeutic Use Exemptions. - 4.4.4 TUE Application Process 21 - 20 [Comment to Article 4.4.3: If IAF refuses to recognize a TUE granted by a National Anti-Doping Organization only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
+Instead, the file should be completed and resubmitted to IAF.]

-[[]Comment to Article 4.4.3: The FEI may agree with a National Anti-Doping Organization that the National Anti-Doping Organization will consider TUE applications on behalf of the FEI.]
+[Comment to Article 4.4.3: IAF may agree with a National Anti-Doping Organization that the National Anti-Doping Organization will consider TUE applications on behalf of IAF.]

-[[]Comment to Article 4.4.4: The submission of falsified documents to a TUEC or the FEI, offering or accepting a bribe to a Person to perform or fail to perform an act, procuring false testimony from any witness, or committing any other fraudulent act or any other similar intentional interference or Attempted interference with any aspect of the TUE process shall result in a charge of Tampering or Attempted Tampering under Article 2.5.
+21 [Comment to Article 4.4.4: The submission of falsified documents to a TUEC or IAF, offering or accepting a bribe to a Person to perform or fail to perform an act, procuring false testimony from any witness, or committing any other fraudulent act or any other similar intentional interference or Attempted interference with any aspect of the TUE process shall result in a charge of Tampering or Attempted Tampering under Article 2.5.